Configure Report Templates

 1. Choose Configuration ‣ Reports and Dashboards ‣ Templates from the menu.

-In the Configuration - Templates dialog, you can perform the following actions:
+In the Configuration - Templates dialog, you can:

-• You can set up schedules for report templates (SaaS-only feature).
-For more information, see Set Up Schedules for Report Templates.
+• Set up schedules for report templates (SaaS-only feature).
+See Set Up Schedules for Report Templates.

-• You can generate the actual report to RTF, HTML or Excel format.
+• Generate the report in RTF, HTML or Excel format

-• You can set the selected report template as a dashboard.
-For more information, see Set a Report Template as a Dashboard.
+• Mark a report template as a dashboard.
+See Set a Report Template as a Dashboard.

-• You can set up the common style to be applied for all the report templates.
-For more information, see Set Up Styles for Report Templates.
+• Define common styles applied across all report templates.
+See Set Up Styles for Report Templates.

-2. To create a new report template, choose Add.
-To edit an existing report template, double-click it or select it and choose Edit.
+• To edit an existing template, double‑click it or select it and choose Edit

-3. In the Add/Edit Report Template dialog, ensure that the main parameters of the report template are defined.
-For more information, see Add/Edit Report Template Dialog.
+3. In the Add/Edit Report Template dialog, define the main template properties.
+For details, see Add/Edit Report Template Dialog.

 4. Under the Template Definition section of the dialog, maintain the report layout as required: